How to Visit Ouro Preto: A Picturesque Town in Brazil

-Founded in 1698, Ouro Preto is a UNESCO World Heritage Site.
-Today Visitors climb the original cobblestone streets, tour gold-brushed churches, and enjoy the many shops and restaurants that now occupy the old colonial buildings.
+Today, visitors climb the original cobblestone streets, tour gold-brushed churches, and enjoy the many shops and restaurants that now occupy the old colonial buildings.

-If you are already visiting Belo Horizonte in Minas Gerais or Rio de Janeiro in Brazil, Ouro Preto is an easy add-on destination!
-Below I detail our weekend adventure to Ouro Preto after a few days in Belo Horizonte.
+If you are already visiting Belo Horizonte in Minas Gerais or Rio de Janeiro in Brazil, Ouro Preto is a convenient add-on destination.

 A Very Brief History of Ouro Preto

-Fittingly once referred to as Vila Rica, or Rich Village, Ouro Preto’s history is so old and complex that a blog post snippet could never do it justice.
+Fittingly, once referred to as Vila Rica, or Rich Village, Ouro Preto’s history is so old and complex that a blog post could never do it justice.
+Minas Gerais and its first capital, Ouro Preto, were central to shaping Brazil’s early history.

-The state of Minas Gerais and its original capital city played an indisputable role in Brazil’s early history.
 The region provided much of the initial wealth for the Portuguese crown during the 18th and 19th centuries.
 This was in large part due to mineral-rich cities like Ouro Preto.

-During the 18th century, 1,200 tonnes of gold was mined in Brazil.
-Most of it was sent back to Portugal or smuggled illegally out of Minas Gerais.
 Some gold remained in Ouro Preto and was used to decorate the interior of churches.
 Nearly half a ton of gold and silver is found inside the Basílica Nossa Senhora do Pilar alone.

-People from all over the world traveled to Ouro Preto in search of their fortune.
 Some of these travelers included Brazil’s leading thinkers and revolutionaries, who were instrumental in the independence movements and uprisings against the Portuguese Crown.
-Others included artists, who proudly left their mark in over a dozen ornately decorated churches scattered throughout the town.

 Read Before You Travel